Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 The Men-B vaccine protects against infection by one of the most common types of meningococcal bacteria, type B. The vaccine is approved by Health Canada.

-The Men-B vaccine is not part of the publicly funded routine schedule of immunizations in B.C.
-However, a vaccine for meningococcal C disease is.
-For information on the routine meningococcal C vaccine for children, see HealthLinkBC File #23a Meningococcal C Conjugate (Men-C) Vaccine.
+The Men-B vaccine is not part of the routine immunization schedule in B.C.
+However, a vaccine for meningococcal C disease is routinely provided to infants and a vaccine that protects against meningococcal types A, C, Y and W-135 is provided to students in grade 9.
+Both of these vaccines are provided for free.
+For more information see HealthLinkBC File #23a Meningococcal C Conjugate (Men-C) Vaccine and HealthLinkBC File #23b Meningococcal Quadrivalent Vaccines.

 Who should get the vaccine?

-In B.C., the Men-B vaccine is provided free to those 2 months to 55 years of age who have been in close contact with a case of meningococcal B disease.
+In B.C., the Men-B vaccine is provided free to those 2 months of age and older who have been in close contact with a case of meningococcal B disease.

 The vaccine is recommended, but not provided free, for those who are at risk of meningococcal B infection due to certain medical conditions including:

-- no spleen or a spleen that is not working properly; or
+- No spleen or a spleen that is not working properly

 The vaccine is also recommended, but not provided free for: